 The early evidence of mankind in India dates back 2 million years ago.
 During the Neolithic period, the first extensive settlements appeared.
 The Bronze Age began around 3300 BCE: the civilization present in the Indus Valley was the most expansive one, with a population of over five million.

 The beginning of the urban civilization began around 2000 BCE, with urban centers appearing in Dholavira, Kalibangan, Lothal, etc.

 A gradual decline, mostly caused by a draught, began to emerge around 1700 BCE.
 Indo-Aryan tribes entered the Indian subcontinent, and this caused the birth of brand-new cultures in north-west India.

 A lot of what we know of the Vedic Age is written in the Vedas, a large body of religious texts and the oldest scriptures of Hinduism.
 The Vedic Period played a pivotal role in the creation of numerous cultural aspects of the Indian subcontinent.

-The Vedic society was largely formed by pastoral and tribal groups.
+Society during the Vedic Age largely consisted of pastoral and tribal groups.
+Holy books called the Vedas were largely followed and required sacrifices and rituals to appease the gods, which became a part of daily life.
 By the end of the Rigvedic period, the Aryan society began to expand northwest and agriculture became the main activity.

-The Vedic tribes were then defeated in the Battle of the Ten Kings, which saw the uprising of the Kuru Kingdom.
+The Vedic Age lasted until the defeat of the Vedic tribes in the Battle of the Ten Kings.
+This made way for the uprising of the Kuru Kingdom.